agilgur5/django-api-decorators/README.md

 [![PyPI version](https://badge.fury.io/py/django-api-decorators.svg)](https://badge.fury.io/py/django-api-decorators)

-Tiny decorator functions to make it easier to build an API using Django in ~100 LoC.
+Tiny decorator functions to make it easier to build an API using Django in ~100 LoC (shorter than this README!)

 ## Table of Contents